 Requirements for family setup for Apple Watch

-- An Apple Watch Series 4 or later (preferably with cellular) or Apple Watch SE (preferably with cellular)
+- An Apple Watch Series 4 or later (cellular model) or Apple Watch SE (cellular model.)

 - Currently, family sharing is limited to a maximum of six total family members, including one family organizer.

-What we love about Apple’s new Family Setup plan is that it allows parents to use older Apple Watches (like Series 4’s and 5’s) and pair them directly to the parent’s iPhone.
+What we love about Apple’s Family Setup plan is that it allows parents to use older cellular model Apple Watches (like Series 4’s and 5’s) and pair them directly to the parent’s iPhone.
 Before watchOS 7 and iOS 14, each Watch needed its own iPhone to pair to–but no longer.

 What features are available when you set up an Apple Watch for a family member?

 When you pair an Apple Watch for a family member using Family Setup, these features and apps are not available or are limited by age.